rixiobarrios/rock-paper-scissors/README.md

 -   [CSS](https://www.w3.org/Style/CSS/Overview.en.html)
 -   [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-## Installation instructions/Getting Started

 ## Contribution Guidelines

-Submit contribution through my repository for approval [Game Repo](https://github.com/rixiobarrios/rock-paper-scissors)
+Submit contribution through my repository for approval through this link:
+[Game Repo](https://github.com/rixiobarrios/rock-paper-scissors)

 ## Bugs

-None yet

-## Future additions

--   Animations
--   **Optimized** mobile phone layout
--   Available version in **Spanish**
--   Unlockable/achievements graphics
--   New UI for chosen game object.
+-   Responsive built for mobile devices does not render correctly
+-   Buttons may not change the score at the beginning of the game

 ## Attributions

-Wireframes were made using [wireframe.cc](https://wireframe.cc)

-Personal branding logo for this file was created using [freelogodesign.org](https://www.freelogodesign.org)

-Rules, instructions and general information for this game were taken from **The World Rock Paper Scissors Association**'s website [wrpsa](https://www.wrpsa.com)
+Game inspired by **Rock Paper Scissors** by Afiniti [afiniti.com](https://www.afiniti.com/corporate/rock-paper-scissors) Wireframes were made using [wireframe.cc](https://wireframe.cc) Personal branding logo for this file was created using [freelogodesign.org](https://www.freelogodesign.org) Rules, instructions and general information for this game were taken from **The World Rock Paper Scissors Association**'s website [wrpsa](https://www.wrpsa.com)

-Graphics for hands borrowed from **Esquire** article **How to Win at Rock Paper Scissors** [esquireme.com](https://www.esquireme.com/content/20945-how-to-win-at-rock-paper-scissors)
+Some graphics for this game were taken from an **Esquire** article titled; **How to Win at Rock Paper Scissors** [esquireme.com](https://www.esquireme.com/content/20945-how-to-win-at-rock-paper-scissors)

-Images edited using [pixlr.com](https://pixlr.com/)

-Fonts provided by [dafont.com](https://www.dafont.com)

-Background vector created by [freepik.com](https://www.freepik.com/home)
+Online GIF maker used [hnet.com](https://hnet.com/) Images edited using [pixlr.com](https://pixlr.com/) Fonts provided by [dafont.com](https://www.dafont.com) Background vector created by [freepik.com](https://www.freepik.com/home)

-## Special Thanks
+# Special Thanks

 **General Assembly Team:**
 Esin Saribudak, Jennifer Meade, Jared Morgan
 **General Assembly Students:**
-Sage Kearny, Suzan Adams, Myshawne Stallings, Qusai Fares
+Sage Kearny, Suzan Adams, Myshawne Stallings, Qusai Fares, Mindy Marmol **Freecodecamp Volunteers:**

-**Freecodecamp Volunteers:**
-Robert Groves
+Robert Groves, Kathleen Graham

 ## Acknowledgement

+I would like to give special thanks to our tutors as well as my cohort mates who gave me the golden opportunity to do this wonderful project.
+I had a good chance to further my knowledge as an aspiring software engineer by doing a lot of research and practicing my newly acquired knowledge.
+I came to know about so many new things, I am really thankful to everyone who contributed to this experience.
+Secondly I would also like to thank my family and friends who helped me a lot in finalizing this project within the limited time frame.
+A **big** shout out to my friend **Chris Mendoza** for supporting and believing in me and my potential to succeed(_Gracias hermano_).

+## Others

-w3chools.com, stackoverflow.com, css-tricks.com, github.com, codepen.io, freecodecamp.org, eloquentjavascript.net, teamtreehouse.com, developer.mozilla.org, medium.com, learnlayout.com, mathjs.org, geeksforgeeks.org, flaviocopes.com, tutorialspoint.com, guru99.com, javascript.info, javatpoint.com, bitdegree.org, java2s.com, mysamplecode.com, edureka.co,
+_w3chools.com, stackoverflow.com, css-tricks.com, github.com, codepen.io, freecodecamp.org,eloquentjavascript.net, teamtreehouse.com, developer.mozilla.org, medium.com, learnlayout.com, mathjs.org, geeksforgeeks.org, flaviocopes.com, tutorialspoint.com, guru99.com, javascript.info, javatpoint.com, bitdegree.org, java2s.com, mysamplecode.com, edureka.co, support.e2ma.net, hyperlinkcode.com, wikipedia.org, afiniti.com_